 Fingernail clams are filter feeders that remove suspended organic materials from water, so they tend to clarify the water.
 It also means that they are an early step in aquatic food webs, since they consume tiny suspended algae and other foods and convert it to the form of their bodies.
 Then, they may be eaten by fishes, birds, and mammals that aren’t bothered by their small shells.
 Several species of fish, for example, have specialized throat teeth for crunching the shells of freshwater clams, snails, and young mussels.

 The vernal pools that some fingernail clams live in are famous for being important habitat for amphibians.
 In spring, salamanders, newts, frogs, and toads travel to these fishless ponds to mate and lay eggs.
-Because these ponds lack fish predators, the eggs, tadpoles, and larval salamanders can grow to maturity in relative safety.
+Because these ponds lack fish (which would eat them), the eggs, tadpoles, and larval salamanders can grow to maturity in relative safety.
 The fingernail clams and other invertebrates in these pools are important parts of these fascinating, temporarily aquatic ecosystems.

 Apparently, fingernail clams can move from one isolated vernal pool to another by clamping on to a finger or toe of a salamander, frog, or other animal.
 Remember that fingernail clams can fertilize their own eggs, so only one individual can start a population.
 Biologists have witnessed this hitchhiking phenomenon in the vernal pools of northern states.
 This seems to be the way these clams came to inhabit so many vernal pools long ago.